SpedySpedy Docs

 Working with the Status Workflow

 Tickets move through your board's columns as work progresses.
 You can drag a ticket between columns to update its status, or change the status directly from the ticket detail view.
-Spedy groups statuses into Planning, Active, and Final categories so you always have a clear picture of where things stand.
+Spedy groups statuses into Planning, Blocked, Active, and Final categories so you always have a clear picture of where things stand.

 Assigning Tickets